openpatata/openpatata-scrapers/README.md

 database.)
 To review the changes between the old and new dataset at a glance, run `diff -uarN data/plenary_sittings data-new/plenary_sittings`.

-Execute `python3 scrape.py -h` to view a list of all available options.
+Execute `python3 -m scrapers -h` to view a list of all available options.

 ## Contributing